uyen-vopham/Python-Basics/README.md

 Python-Basics/

-├── pb1.py # Nhập một số có 1 chữ số
+├── pb1.py # Type a number that has 1 digit

-├── pb2.py # Báo lỗi nếu nhập ký tự
+├── pb2.py # Character found

-├── pb3.py # Báo lỗi nếu nhập ký tự hoặc số > 9
+├── pb3.py # If a number is bigger than 9

-└── pb4.py # Hàm kiểm tra số hay ký tự
+└── pb4.py # Check number function